Coronavirus narrows options for migrants buffeted by Libya's war

 Migrant detention centres have been repeatedly hit in the fighting.
 Late on Thursday a volley of rockets landed on the Tripoli seafront, near a naval base where returned migrants disembark.

+About 25 migrants had to return to a coast guard vessel to avoid the shelling, before being disembarked and taken to a detention centre that is not under government control, the International Organization for Migration said.

-Abreham, an Eritrean migrant in detention in Zawiya, west of Tripoli, said he was sleeping in a hangar with about 230 people, including some suspected to have tuberculosis.
+One Eritrean migrant in detention in Zawiya, west of Tripoli, said he was sleeping in a hangar with about 230 people, including some suspected to have tuberculosis.
 Those who could not afford to bribe guards were kept in a separate, permanently locked hangar, he said.

 “We don’t have enough food.
 We have 24 TB patients.
 We don’t have any precautions against coronavirus,” he said in a text message.